babashka/cli/README.md

 ## Enum

-`:enum` is an ordered list of allowed values.
-It is the declarative form of the set-valued `:validate` above: membership validation is derived from it, and the choices drive `--help`, [completion](#completing-option-values) and the error, all in the order you wrote them (a set has none, so it is sorted).
-Prefer `:enum` when the order carries meaning, like an environment progression:
+Use `:enum` to preserve the declared order of allowed values.
+It controls validation, `--help`, [completion](#completing-option-values) and validation
+errors:

 ``` clojure
 (def spec {:env {:desc "Target environment"